Ilmenite vs Browserbase — Which One for AI Agents?

 Ilmenite is a web scraping API specifically built for AI agents.
 Unlike infrastructure providers, we do not give you a remote browser tab to manage.
 Instead, we provide an API endpoint that handles the entire process of fetching and cleaning web data.

-You send a URL to the API, and Ilmenite's custom browser engine—built in pure Rust—renders the page, strips away the noise (ads, navigation, scripts), and returns clean markdown or structured JSON.
+You send a URL to the API, and Ilmenite's dual-engine router — pure Rust fast path for static pages, real Chromium for JS-heavy ones — renders the page, strips the noise (ads, navigation, scripts), and returns clean markdown or structured JSON.

 Feature Comparison: Finding the Right Browserbase Alternative